philbooth/bfj/README.md

   meaning slower tick times but faster overall parsing time.
   The default value is `16384`.

+* `options.Promise`:
+  Promise constructor that will be used for promises returned by all methods.
+  If you set this option,
+  please be aware that some promise implementations (including native promises) may cause your process to die with out-of-memory exceptions.
+  Defaults to [bluebird's implementation][promise], which does not have that problem.

 ### Options for serialisation functions

 * `options.space`: